jfaural/github_course/concepts_dictionary.md

    OBS: Why to use the staging area?
 The staging area is important because you can commit files together.
 You can track parallel changes together.

 3. Local repository: where you save your snapshots.
 The `.git` is your local repository, it is a hidden folder.
 If you delete the file, you delete your local repository.
 You can use `ls -la` to visualize your `.git` folder.
 It is also in my computer - locally.

-   P.s: you can do `git status `to check the location of the files
+P.s: you can do `git status `to check the location of the files.

+4. Remote repository: github.
+We have to create a link between the git repository and github.

+`README.txt`: detailed description of your project and tool usage (if it is the case)

+`.gitignore` : list of files that should not be added to repository (data files, backup files, intermediate files).
+You can list one by one, the template or regular expressions (`*.csv` to ignore all files, `!dataset.csv` all except this one, # to make comments)